The way you train determines the results you’ll get.

 Its good to do both aerobic and anaerobic workouts as they have their own health and performance benefits.
 Read on to find out a bit more about each.

 Aerobic exercise is more well known as cardio or endurance training.
 This is physical exercise of low to moderate intensity, so think medium to long distance running/jogging, long rides, walking or sustained efforts in the pool.
-A steady-state effort that you could perform for hours.
+A steady-state effort that you could (for some people) maintain for hours.

 There are numerous health benefits to doing this type of exercise.
 It burns fat, reduces stress, strengthens the heart and lungs, improves circulation and reduces your risk of diabetes to name a few.
 In addition to the health benefits there are numerous performance benefits, too.